Materials-Consortia/OPTIMADE/optimade.rst

 nsites
 ~~~~~~

-- **Description**: An integer specifying the number of sites in a unit cell.
+- **Description**: An integer specifying the number of sites in a unit cell defined by the field :property:`lattice_vectors`.
 - **Type**: integer
 - **Requirements/Conventions**: